ioagel/dotfiles/README.md

 #### Ubuntu (24.04)

-- Need to compile `i3blocks` from git: https://github.com/vivien/i3blocks
+- Need to compile `i3blocks` from git: https://github.com/vivien/i3blocks, because it has older version
   - To support variable passing to custom scripts